weezy20/ziggy/README.md

 ```

 ## Uninstallation
 Ziggy doesn't install anything on your system except the contents of `ZIGGY_DIR`.
 You can delete the folder and be done with it.
+If you want to clean up zig installations use `ziggy clean`.